đź“…Monday, 7th of September 2026

 Target Audience: Higher Education ColleaguesÂ

-About this webinar : This two-part online workshop introduces a transformative approach to feedback generation and data-driven teaching.
+About this event : This two-part online workshop introduces a transformative approach to feedback generation and data-driven teaching.

 Webinar 1 explores the origins and benefits of this innovative method, demonstrating how Microsoft Forms and Power Automate can streamline the feedback process.
 We’ll show how ticking boxes can generate tailored feedback, ready to use in Turnitin or Blackboard.
 Additionally, we’ll discuss how the resulting data—on student performance and teaching trends—can inform moderation, targeted teaching, and future module design.